amisayan/Metrics-for-Model-Level-Explanations-of-GNNs/README.md

 # Metrics for Model-Level Explanations of GNNs

-This repository contains the implementation of the metrics proposed in our ICLR 2026 submission:
+This repository contains the implementation of the metrics proposed in our ICLR 2026 paper:

 - **Coverage**
 - **Greedy Gain Area (GGA)**